 |Amazon Prime Video||NO|

-Lastly, we are going to provide a quick look at our findings – for those who are in a rush.
-However, we do suggest reading this entire review if you want to truly get to know Mullvad.
+Lastly, we are going to provide a quick look at our findings.
+However, we do suggest reading this entire review for an in-depth look at Mullvad VPN.
 So, here are our quick conclusions.

 The Bottom Line

-And now, we are ready to dive deeper and see what Mullvad has on offer.
-We are going to dissect this VPN into its smallest bits to find out whether you should trust this VPN and if it’s worth the money.
+Now, we are ready to dive deeper and see what Mullvad has on offer.
+We will dissect this VPN into its smallest bits to find out whether you should trust this VPN and if it’s worth the money.

 First of all, you should know that we’ve spent quite some time testing Mullvad.
-Unlike the majority of other reviews on the Web, everything found in this article is a result of thorough testing.
+Unlike most other reviews on the Web, everything found in this article is a result of thorough testing.
 With this said, we’ll begin by taking a look at this VPN’s reputation and background.

 Background, Jurisdiction & Reputation

 Mullvad is based in Sweden and has done plenty to protect each individual customer.
 Also, there are no records of previous data leaks.
-Our Score: 10/10.
+On top of that, Mullvad is happy to go through independent audits, proving its high level of security.
+Our Score: 10/10

-You might be wondering what’s the purpose of this segment?
-Well, you need to be aware of where your chosen VPN comes from as that dictates the way that your personal data is handled.
-Each country has its own set of laws, and some can be quite restrictive.
-That’s why top-rated VPNs choose exotic locations as their base of operations, which gives them a competitive edge.
+You need to be aware of where your chosen VPN comes from, as that dictates how your sensitive data is handled.
+Each country has its own set of laws, and some can be quite restrictive in that regard.
+That’s why top-rated VPNs pick exotic locations as their base of operations, giving them a competitive edge.

 Supported Platforms & Devices